realtime-sanitizer/RTSanStandaloneSwift/README.md

 func process() { print("") }
 ```

-### Excluding rtsan-standalone-swift from production builds
+### Excluding RTSanStandaloneSwift from production builds

-While rtsan-standalone-swift will not have runtime overhead if configuration does not match, it is still recommended to remove linked libraries from production builds.
+While RTSanStandaloneSwift will not have runtime overhead if configuration does not match, it is still recommended to remove linked libraries from production builds.

-You can do this by explicitly excluding rtsan-standalone-swift in specific configurations:
+You can do this by explicitly excluding RTSanStandaloneSwift in specific configurations:

 ```bash
 EXCLUDED_SOURCE_FILE_NAMES = RealtimeSanitizer.o RealtimeSanitizerCore.o